Inspecting and Editing Knowledge Representations in Language Models

 \paragraph{Editing representations} Assume we have a language model $\lm(\str)$ that assigns probabilities to strings $\str$ consisting of tokens $\str_{1:n}$.
 In this paper, $\lm$ will always be an autoregressive transformer \citep{vaswani-transformer} pretrained on English text, as in the GPT family of models \citep{radford2019language, brown-gpt3}.
-These models decompose $p(\str)$ into a product of next-token distributions given left context: $\lm(\str) = \prod_i \lm(\str_i \mid \str_{1:i-1})$.
-Our goal is to insert a hidden state into the model that causes it to generate desired text about a target entity.
+These models decompose $p(\str)$ into a product of next-token distributions given preceding context: $\lm(\str) = \prod_i \lm(\str_i \mid \str_{1:i-1})$.
+Our goal is to modify an LM's internal state to cause it to generate desired text about a target entity.

-Where and how should we insert this new hidden state?
-Prior work suggests that LMs encode factual information in hidden representations of entity mentions.
-Attributes such as entity state \citep{li-etal-2021-implicit}, perceptual properties \citep{abdou-etal-2021-language}, and other semantic associations \cite{grand-semantic} have been shown to be \emph{linearly decodable} from entity representations.
-This suggests that, to ensure that an LM encodes the fact \emph{Anita is a lawyer}, it should suffice to find an appropriate transformation of the representation of the token \emph{Anita}.
+Where and how should we perform this modification?
+LMs encode factual information in hidden representations of entity mentions: entities' states \citep{li-etal-2021-implicit}, perceptual features \citep{abdou-etal-2021-language}, and other semantic properties \citep{grand-semantic} have been shown to be \emph{linearly decodable} from entity representations.
+To ensure that an LM encodes the fact \emph{Anita is a lawyer}, it should thus suffice to find an appropriate transformation of the representation of the token \emph{Anita}.

 Formally, we denote the transformer's hidden representation for token $x_i$ in layer $\ell$ as $\smash{\hlayer_i}$, and we write $\smash{\lm(\str \mid \hlayer_i = z)}$ to mean the output of $\lm$ with $\hlayer_i$ ``hard-coded'' to equal $z$ during the forward pass.\footnote{Henceforth we will omit the layer index, but the reader should always assume all operations occur at a single layer.} Given representations of the entity $\hent$ and the target attribute $\hattr$, \ourmethod specifically learns an \textbf{affine transformation} $\editor$ that returns a new entity representation $\hedited$ according to: